Convert MS Access queries to MySQL

 |nz(expr1, expr2)||ifnull(expr1, expr2)|

 Of course, there are a lot of newances staying outside of this article, it just covers the most frequent issues of migrating Microsoft Access queries into MySQL views.
-If you need a solution for complete migration of MS Access database to MySQL server including indexes, foreign keys and queries, take a look at Access to MySQL converter
+If you need a solution for complete migration of MS Access database to MySQL server including data, indexes, foreign keys and queries, take a look at Access to MySQL converter